Sending Bitcoin – Scam Alert

 How do I create an account with Coinsource?

-In order to enroll, you’ll simply need your cell phone and your government-issued State ID or Driver License.
+In order to create an account with Coinsource, you’ll simply need your cell phone and your government-issued State ID or Driver License.
 (We do not accept foreign ID’s, City ID’s or Passports at this time.)

 To begin, simply fill out our enrollment form starting with your phone number, you will receive a six-digit confirmation code via text message, this just confirms that the phone number you entered is yours and that you have access to the confirmation code to proceed.